-Many sapients throughout the Civilized Galaxy and beyond tend, as a simple matter of practicality, be highly skeptical of the truth-value of any "reports" they hear.
+Many sophonts throughout the Terragen Sphere tend, as a simple matter of practicality, be highly skeptical of the truth-value of any "reports" they hear.
 Nearly everyone will recognize how easily information can be manipulated, and how difficult it will be to tell "genuine" experience from simulations thereof.

 This attitude tends to result in a dual approach to all experience.
-On the one hand, sapients will tend to treat everything as a "story" which can be judged by aesthetic criteria even while any factual assertions within the story are held to be suspect until proven.
-And proof will often be too time-consuming and difficult to achieve for the large volumes of purported "facts" that sapients will encounter all the time.
-Ability to confirm truth claims will be directly proportional to the intelligence level of the sapients.
-The archailects will have the most well-confirmed, trustworthy information, but they might not always be willing to share it.
+On the one hand, sapients beings will tend to treat everything as a "story" which can be judged by aesthetic criteria even while any factual assertions within the story are held to be suspect until proven.
+And proof will often be too time-consuming and difficult to achieve for the large volumes of purported "facts" that sophonts will encounter all the time.
+Ability to confirm truth claims will be directly proportional to the intelligence level of the sophonts.
+The Archailects will have the most well-confirmed, trustworthy information, but they might not always be willing to share it.

-On the other hand, baseline-equivalent humans and even many augments and others will decide to adopt a pragmatic philosophy, which is generally known as Immedeism.
+On the other hand, many modosophonts decide to adopt a pragmatic philosophy, which is generally known as Immedeism.

-Immedeism seeks to understand the media of experience (such as VR, etc.).
-It seeks to "touch" real things as much as possible, without any intervening "gloves" (where "gloves" stand for any technological intermediary between a sapient and physical experience).
-Or if such "gloves" are used -- as they often must be in any higher tech polity or society -- an Immedeist strives to be aware of this fact all the time.
+Immedeism seeks to become aware of the media of experience and to "touch" real things as much as possible, without any intervening "gloves" (where "gloves" stand for any technological intermediary between a sapient and physical experience).
+Or if such "gloves" are used — as they often must be in any higher tech polity or society — an Immedeist strives to be aware of this fact all the time.

 For Immedeists, experience of any type, whether Virtual Reality or natural dreaming, is a layer that must be recognized and if possible, penetrated in order to reach a more fundamental level.
 This attitude might be compared to lucid dreaming, in which the dreamer recognizes that he is dreaming.
 Immedeists aim to achieve "lucid living."